Reports

 - It saves and syncs your report.

-- It generates a PDF report at the time of publishing, which includes all inspection insights and other information about the inspection job.
+- It generates the selected formats at the time of publishing, capturing all inspection insights and other information about the inspection job.

 - Each published version is saved as a historical snapshot you can refer back to.